slim-template/slim/README.md

 ### Benchmarks

-  *The benchmarks demonstrate that Slim in production mode is nearly as fast as ERB.
+  *The benchmarks demonstrate that Slim in production mode is nearly as fast as Erubis (which is the fastest template engine).
    So if you choose not to use Slim it is not due to its speed.*

 Run the benchmarks with `rake bench`.
 You can add the option `slow` to run the slow parsing benchmark which needs more time.
 You can also increase the number of iterations.